t4d-gmbh/ci-cd-workflows/source/content/creating_workflows/gitlab_pipelines/advanced.md

 {% if slide %}- {% else %}:::{card}{% endif %} **Setting Defaults**{% if page %}:

-The [top-level key `default`](https://docs.gitlab.com/ee/ci/yaml/#default) can be used to set values and behaviours that will apply to all jobs, unless overwritten directly.
+The [top-level key `default`](https://docs.gitlab.com/ee/ci/yaml/#default) can be used to set values and behaviors that will apply to all jobs, unless overwritten directly.

 Some Candidates for defaults are: